How States Can Open up Access to Teletherapy

 The COVID-19 pandemic has provided a pivot point.
 We can either embrace the lessons learned along the way and work to create a better system for our kids or we can return to business as usual.
 School district leaders and elected officials should use this opportunity to ensure that all children have equitable access to the support they need.
 And for many of them, that means access to technology and the providers who can serve them.
 We should be codifying the use of teletherapy into law, including school-based services, ensuring adequate Medicaid reimbursement, and providing cross-state licensing flexibilities so that no child goes without the therapies and services they need.

-Kelly Wolfe is the vice president of strategic partnerships and regulatory compliance for PresenceLearning.
-She is an external affairs leader with expertise in public policy and government and community affairs.
+Kelly Wolfe is an external affairs leader with expertise in public policy and government and community affairs.
 Her long career spans advocacy work at a large children’s hospital; government affairs work, as both a lobbyist and state senate policy advisor; and serving in the classroom as an elementary-school teacher.
 She is passionate about children’s education and development issues.

 Discover how you can optimize your special education and counseling services by partnering with Presence.